What makes B.S. Interdisciplinary (INDS) different from traditional degree programs?

 How can I determine if INDS is not right for me?

-What is a Cognate and what makes it different from a Major or Minor?
+What is an Area of Study and what makes it different from a Major or Minor?

-A cognate is a discipline of study that resembles a major or minor at Liberty University.
-What makes a Cognate different from a Major or Minor is that there are no specific course requirements.
-You can choose to take any course that is required in the corresponding major or minor, but you can have more flexibility as to which courses you take, as long as you meet the prerequisite requirements.
+An Area of Study is an academic discipline that resembles a Major or Minor at Liberty University.
+What makes an Area of Study different from a Major or Minor is that there are no specific course requirements.
+You can choose to take any course that is required in the corresponding Area of Study, but you can have more flexibility as to which courses you take, as long as you meet the prerequisite requirements.

-How many Cognates can I have in my major?
+How many Areas of Study can I have in my major?

-You must have at least two cognates that total 45 credits or, you can choose three cognates and they will be 15 credits each.
+You must have at least two Areas of Study that total 45 credits or, you can choose three Areas of Study and they will be 15 credits each.

-What is the difference between an LUO Cognate and a Transfer Cognate?
+What is the difference between an LUO Area of Study and a Transfer Area of Study?

-An LUO Cognate resembles a major or minor offered 100% online.
-It means that there are at least 15 credits that can be taken online and you are required to have at least 9 hours of upper-level credits in an LUO cognate.
+An LUO Area of Study resembles a major or minor offered 100% online.
+It means that there are at least 15 credits that can be taken online and you are required to have at least 9 hours of upper-level credits in an LUO Area of Study.

-A Transfer Cognate resembles a major or minor that is not offered 100% online.
-In order to qualify for a Transfer Cognate, you must transfer a minimum of 15 credits in approved disciplines for that cognate.
+A Transfer Area of Study resembles a major or minor that is not offered 100% online.
+In order to qualify for a Transfer Area of Study, you must transfer a minimum of 15 credits in approved disciplines for that Area of Study.

-What Cognates are offered 100% online and what courses can I take in the cognate?
+What Areas of Study are offered 100% online and what courses can I take in the Area of Study?

-The following LUO Cognates are available: Accounting, Business, Christian Counseling, Crisis Counseling, Life Coaching, Energy STEM (Science/Technology/Engineering/Mathematics), Education, Criminal Justice, Management Information Systems, Religion, Special Education and Psychology.
-These cognates can be completed 100% online through Liberty and require a minimum of 9 credits of upper-level courses.
-For information on specific courses that will fit into these cognates, please see the LUO Cognate Advising Guide.
+The following LUO Areas of Study are available: Accounting, Business, Christian Counseling, Crisis Counseling, Life Coaching, Education, Criminal Justice, Information Systems, Religion, Special Education and Psychology.
+These Areas of Study can be completed 100% online through Liberty and require a minimum of 9 credits of upper-level courses.
+For information on specific courses that will fit into these areas of study, please see the Liberty Online INDS Areas of Study Guide.

-The following transfer cognates are available: Aviation, Communications, Computational Sciences, English & Literature, Family & Consumer Sciences, Fine Arts, Health Sciences, Language Studies, Paralegal Studies, Social Sciences, Mathematics, Military Science, Natural Sciences.
+The following Transfer Areas of Study are available: Aviation, Communications, Computational Sciences, English & Literature, Family & Consumer Sciences, Fine Arts, Health Sciences, Language Studies, Paralegal Studies, Social Sciences, Mathematics, Military Science, Natural Sciences.
 These cognates can be 100% transferred and do not have a specific number of upper-level courses required.
-Please keep in mind that one of the graduation requirements for the BS-Interdisciplinary Studies degree is a minimum of 30 hours of upper-level courses on your transcript.
-In light of this, even though the transfer cognates do have an upper-level course requirement, you may need additional upper-level courses to graduate.
-The Aviation, Family & Consumer Sciences, Language Studies and Military Sciences cognates must have a minimum of 15 credits transferred in.
-There are limited courses available online through Liberty to complete the Communications, Computational Sciences, English & Literature, Fine Arts, Health Sciences, Mathematics and Natural Sciences cognates.
-For information on the specific courses that fit into the transfer cognates, please see the Transfer Cognate Advising Guide.
+Please keep in mind that one of the graduation requirements for the B.S.
+Interdisciplinary Studies degree is a minimum of 30 hours of upper-level courses on your transcript.
+In light of this, even though the Transfer Areas of Study do not have an upper-level course requirement, you may need additional upper-level courses to graduate.
+There are limited courses available online through Liberty to complete the Transfer Areas of Study.
+For information on the specific courses that fit into the Transfer Areas of Study, please see the Transfer INDS Areas of Study Guide.

-How do I select my cognates and get my degree completion plan approved?
+How do I select my Areas of Study and get my degree completion plan approved?

 If you applied to the B.S.
 Interdisciplinary Studies degree through the application process, you must first wait for acceptance and full admission.
 The day after your acceptance, you will receive an email asking you to complete an online survey.
-You will select the cognates through the online survey, which can be found here: Cognate Selection Survey.
+You will select the Areas of Study through the online survey, which can be found here: INDS Areas of Study Selection Survey.
 Once you have completed the online survey, you will receive a degree completion plan within 2 weeks.

-I want to start taking courses at a local college and apply those to a Transfer Cognate.
-How do I get a transfer cognate pre-approved?
+I want to start taking courses at a local college and apply those to a Transfer Area of Study.
+How do I get a Transfer Area of Study pre-approved?